rdsngit/rails-demo-crud-with-database-query-optimisation/README.md

 This app's webpages are styled using [Tailwind CSS](https://tailwindcss.com).

-The customsed CSS styles for the app are defined in: [/app/assets/tailwind/application.css](/app/assets/tailwind/application.css)
+The customised CSS styles for the app are defined in: [/app/assets/tailwind/application.css](/app/assets/tailwind/application.css)

 ## Screenshots